Klaus Schulten: University of Illinois at Urbana-Champaign

-Awards and memberships
+Honors, awards and memberships

 Schulten was a Fellow of the Biophysical Society (2012) and of the American Physical Society (1992).
 He received the Sidney Fernbach Award (with Laxmikant V. Kale) from the IEEE Computer Society in 2012.
 He received the Biophysical Society Distinguished Service Award for 2013, for "laying the groundwork for the realistic molecular dynamic simulations of biological macromolecules on time scales that match the physiological realm, and for making the methods and software openly available."
 He was the Biophysical Society National Lecturer in 2015, the highest form of recognition given by the society.
+In 2025 the Biophysical Society created a new award called the Klaus Schulten and Zaida Luthey-Schulten Computational Biophysics Lecture Award to honor outstanding research in the field.